 Cheap car insurance policies get that way by eliminating risk and not covering claims that might be handled under a more typical policy.
 Overall, policy terms vary greatly.

-Some examples to look out for:
+Some examples to watch out for:

 - “Named-driver-only” policies will cover only those listed on the policy and not extend coverage to permissive users.